dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 uid: core/what-is-new/ef-core-3.0/breaking-changes
 ---

-# Breaking changes included in EF Core 3.0 (currently in preview)
+# Breaking changes included in EF Core 3.0

-> [!IMPORTANT]
-> Please note that the feature sets and schedules of future releases are always subject to change, and although we will try to keep this page up to date, it may not reflect our latest plans at all times.

-The following API and behavior changes have the potential to break applications developed for EF Core 2.2.x when upgrading them to 3.0.0.
+The following API and behavior changes have the potential to break existing applications when upgrading them to 3.0.0.
 Changes that we expect to only impact database providers are documented under [provider changes](../../providers/provider-log.md).
-Breaks in new features introduced from one 3.0 preview to another 3.0 preview aren't documented here.
+Breaks from one 3.0 preview to another 3.0 preview aren't documented here.

 ## Summary